MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/contact.md

 You can [create a new issue](https://github.com/MicrosoftEdge/DevTools/issues/new/choose) on the repo or [search for existing issues](https://github.com/MicrosoftEdge/DevTools/issues) and join conversations.

-Using the DevTools repo is useful to have longer conversations, especially when you need more than report a bug.
-On the repo, you can share ideas and tips with others, explain your workflows and use cases in details with the team, and generally have more meaningful interactions with the community.
+Using the DevTools repo is useful to have longer conversations, especially when you need to do more than report a bug.
+In the repo, you can share ideas and tips with others, explain your workflows and use cases in detail with the team, and generally have more meaningful interactions with the community.

 <!-- ====================================================================== -->